 In New York City in the early Republic, botany was a rare pursuit.
-At best, it was among the most neglected of the many artistic and scientific topics that a cultivated "gentleman" might study; few colleges anywhere in the U.S. had dedicated professorships in botany (Rudolph 1996, p.
-661).
-American
+At best, it was among the most neglected of the many artistic and scientific topics that a cultivated "gentleman" might study; few

 As but one illustration, Samuel Latham Mitchill, a prominent New York doctor who went on to co-found the Rutgers Medical School, held professorships in natural history, chemistry, agriculture, botany, and medicine-and was an expert in ichthyology (Baatz 1990, p.
 10).
 He was also a founder of both the NYSSPAAM and the Lyceum of Natural History of New York.
 He was a member of the New-York Historical Society, the Free School Society, the Literary and Philosophical Society, the New-York Horticultural Society, the New-York Hospital, the Calliopean Society, and the Friendly Club (Aberbach 1988).
 He also served as a president of the abolitionist Manumission Society and as a US Senator from New York.